omarcostahamido/One-Quick-Solution/Other/Jacktrip&chill.md

 - Then, check for your audio system: are you receiving sound, are you sending sound, in other words, can you do your trivial audio-related tasks?

-- Only then check jack related software: did the jacktrip connection droppped, is port audio still running, are we using the same sample rate and buffer size settings?
+- Only then check jack related software: did the jacktrip connection dropped, is port audio still running, are we using the same sample rate and buffer size settings?

 - If you need to change SR and Buffer settings you can